marcmylemans/marcmylemans.github.io/_posts/2025-10-16-Proxmox_PDM.md

 Homelabbers often run multiple Proxmox nodes — old mini PCs, tower servers, or NUCs.
 Until now, managing each meant separate logins and GUIs.
 With PDM, you manage it all in one place.

 And the best part?
-It’s open-source and lightweight — installable as a VM, LXC container, or on bare metal.
+It’s open-source and lightweight and installable as a VM, LXC container, or on bare metal.

 ## Installation Options